sorkinl/MultiplayerSnakeGame-Java/README.md

 ## Introduction/Overview

 The goal of the project was to make a snake game that would allow for 2 people to play together through a server written in Java and from 2 different host machines.
-Simple web page was modified and written in HTML/CSS/JSto make use of WebSocket.
+Simple web page was modified and written in HTML/CSS/JS to make use of WebSocket.
 The server application is written in Java and communicates with web page using web socket.

 ## System Architecture